ppy/osu-wiki/wiki/Tournaments/NSS/1/en.md

 3. Screenings should be appealed **as soon as possible** to have enough time to play Qualifiers.
 4. Players cannot be screened for bad reputation from before the tournament.

-### Self-ref
+### Self-refereeing

-1. Players may self-ref their matches if necessary.
+1. Players may referee their own matches, or "self-ref", if necessary.
 Permission to self-ref is granted by the administration.
 2. Self-ref requests will be granted only under all of the following conditions:
    - There are no referees available
    - The match is during Group Stage
    - The match is not streamed
-3. If you self-ref a match, post the MP link on the Discord server at the start of the match.
+3. If you self-ref a match, post the match history link in the Discord server at the start of the match.
 4. The tournament administration will inform you if the match was valid or invalid after it completes.
-5. There will only be asyncs if absolutely necessary.
-Even if permission is granted, taking an async results in you losing your warmups, protects, and bans in your next match.
+5. Asynchronous matches are only allowed if absolutely necessary.
+Even if permission is granted, playing a match asynchronously results in you losing your warmups, protects, and bans in your next match.